dribnet/purvs/README.md

 ---

 #### Changes:
-+ Split the foreground and background into separate canvases so that better graphical affects can be achieved without webgl messing it up.
-Previously was rendering differently on different browsers
-+ Tidied up the outlining
-+ Killed the framerate a bit
++ Implemented part of the island meat

 #### Current Issues:
 + Small terrain components don't look great on their own but that's to be expected
 + Currently there's nothing to accommodate particle drawing being ordered correctly.
 I'll probably just use the order of their starting position to avoid overhead.
++ Currently nothing to accommodate stuff being drawn for the underside of the island

 #### To Do:
++ Add something for the underside of the island
 + Make terrain components correctly cast their palette to the tile grid along their length.
 May investigate casting to a horizontal line of tiles based on the component thickness
 + Implement the rest of the scene
 + Make the sky nicer